Early French Immersion

-- BGRD French Immersion – What to Expect in Kindergarten – Grade 3
+- BGSD French Immersion – What to Expect in Kindergarten – Grade 3

-- BGRD French Immersion – What to Expect in Grades 4 – 6
+- BGSD French Immersion – What to Expect in Grades 4 – 6

-- BGRD French Immersion – What to Expect in Grades 7 – 9
+- BGSD French Immersion – What to Expect in Grades 7 – 9

-- BGRD French Immersion – What to Expect in Grades 10 – 12
+- BGSD French Immersion – What to Expect in Grades 10 – 12

 Alberta Education also has a vast amount of resources located on its website.